 Everyday, open jar, press down with a clean fork.

-After 4-5 days, once kimchi has your desired taste, remove the cabbage leaf cover and cover jar tightly.
+After 4-5 days, once kimchi has your desired taste, cover jar tightly.
 Place in the refrigerator.

 - Katz, Sandor Ellix, and Michael Pollan.
 The Art of Fermentation an In-depth Exploration of Essential Concepts and Processes from around the World.
 White River Junction, Vt: Chelsea Green, 2012.
 Print.